-Nissan's environmental efforts have achieved continuous results by consistently reaching milestones back-casted from our Long-term Vision.
-However, compared to the time when we formulated the Long-term Vision based on the 2°C scenario from the 2006 Intergovernmental Panel on Climate Change (IPCC) report, the threat of extreme weather due to climate change is increasing, thus we believe it is necessary to enhance our strategy and make it more resilient amid growing uncertainties.
+Nissan's efforts toward the environment have achieved continuous results by consistently reaching milestones back-casted from our Long-term Vision.
+However, compared to 2006 when we formulated the Long-term Vision based on the 2°C scenario from the Intergovernmental Panel on Climate Change (IPCC) report, the threat of extreme weather due to climate change is increasing, thus we believe it is necessary to enhance our strategy and make it more resilient amid growing uncertainties.

-The scenario analysis conducted for the purpose of strategic enhancements assumes societies based on the 4°C and 2°C scenarios presented in the International Energy Agency (IEA) 2050 time horizon and the 1.5C scenario in the IPCC special report.
+The scenario analysis conducted for the purpose of strategic enhancements assumes societies based on the 4°C and 2°C scenarios presented in the International Energy Agency (IEA) time horizon up to 2050 and the 1.5°C scenario in the IPCC special report.
 Furthermore, in consideration of factors including changes in customer and market acceptance, tightening automobile regulations and the transition toward clean energy, Nissan's business activities, products and services were examined in terms of strategic resilience to the opportunities and risks posed by climate change in the following four steps.

-- ·Evaluate past materiality, investigate risk factors with a decisive impact on the automotive sector due to climate change in documented studies and define main drivers in categories such as population, economy, geopolitics, climate change policy and technology. - ·Categorizing main drivers into physical risks and transition risks, then considering the trade-off relationships of each, we confirmed the degree of risk in three scenarios where the average temperature on Earth increased by 1.5°C, 2°C and 4°C.
+- ·Evaluate past materiality, investigate risk factors with a decisive impact on the automotive sector due to climate change in documented studies and define main drivers in categories such as population, economy, geopolitics, climate change policy and technology. - ·Categorizing main drivers into physical risks and transition risks, then considering the trade-off relationships of each, we confirmed the degree of risk in three scenarios where the average temperature on Earth increased by 1.5°C, 2°C and 4°C. - ·Based on the degree to which the automobile sector was impacted and

-- ·Based on the degree to which the automobile sector was impacted and the timeline, items with a more substantial impact were screened from the main drivers. - ·Changes, conditions, and effects were adjusted in each scenario to provide guidance based on qualitative evaluation of the elements necessary for enhancing strategies.
+- the timeline, items with a more substantial impact were screened from the main drivers. - ·Changes, conditions, and effects were adjusted in each scenario to provide guidance based on qualitative evaluation of the elements necessary for enhancing strategies.

 As a global automobile company, the production facilities and market for our products will be 170 markets globally, and the effects of climate change will not be limited to Japan.
-When taking a comprehensive perspective of this scenario analysis, even the market infrastructure, regulations and actual usage are different, Nissan's electrification technologies have the potential to create opportunities for effective capabilities in scenarios other than 2 °C. Nissan has come to recognize once again the importance of further accelerating efforts toward this realization as well as the fact that activities integrated with the supply chain are essential for responding to risks.
+When taking a comprehensive perspective of this scenario analysis, even the market infrastructure, regulations and actual usage are different, Nissan's electrification and other related advanced technologies have the potential to create opportunities for effective capabilities in scenarios other than 2°C Nissan has come to recognize once again the importance of further accelerating efforts toward this realization as well as the fact that activities integrated with the supply chain are essential for responding to risks.

 In particular, the expansion of zero-emission vehicles is not only a major step towards the shift to a carbon-free society as an automobile sector, it is also a technology that contributes to the resilience of society in power management and disaster mitigation and prevention.
-Nissan believes that it will be possible to strike a balance between value creation for society and business.
+Nissan believes this will create value for society and business.

-However, if the societal response to climate change is delayed, transition risks such as additional policies and regulations for a decarbonized society, increases in R&D efforts and changes in market demand or corporate reputation, and physical risks such as an increase in abnormal weather and rising sea levels may lead to cost increases and declines in vehicle sales that have the potential to substantially influence on our financial situation.
+However, if the societal response to climate change is delayed, possible risks include transition risks such as additional policies and regulations for a decarbonized society, increases in R&D efforts and changes in market demand or corporate reputation among other transition risks, and physical risks such as an increase in abnormal weather and rising sea levels may lead to cost increases and declines in vehicle sales that have the potential to substantially influence on our financial situation.

-Contents CEO Message CSO Message Corporate Purpose / ESG Highlights Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy GRI Content Index Quick Guide For Investors
+Contents CEO Message CSO Message Carbon Neutrality/ Response to COVID-19 Chair of the Board of Directors Message Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy TCFD Content Index GRI Content Index Quick Guide For Investors